jw910731/blog/content/blog/2021-07-18-migrate-from-github-page-to-netlify-cms.md

 And the magic is that when the text contain certain hard coded keywords and it will show the `target_url` or the link pointed by "detail" button after the text as preview link.

 Finally, I found a option in the same document, called `preview_context` which can change the keyword that triggers the preview link.
-I tried it with `github` backend and `git-gateway` backend which both backends are working fine with this option.
+I tried it with `github` backend and `git-gateway` backend which both of them are working fine with `preview_context` option.
 (Note that I use Github as my Netlify Identity login method.
-I have not test without login with Github.)
-Using this option can filter other result from our CI/CD tool.
+I haven't test without login with Github.)

 # Summary